pbinkley/rcb-manual/sections/14-conclusion.md

-small increments by people interested in the variety of information that the old newspapers reveal, and willing to work to put the material into near-print form for&nbsp;{%- include columnbreak.html canvas=369 col=2 -%}&nbsp;the sake of the intangible reward of scholarly recognition.
+small increments by people interested in the variety of information that the old newspapers reveal, and willing to work to put the material into near-print form for {% include columnbreak.html canvas=369 col=2 %} the sake of the intangible reward of scholarly recognition.
 The newspaper digest is a halfway product, intermediate between the raw newspaper material and the finished result of research.